-Every year, automakers are incorporating new, life-saving technology into the latest vehicles.
-As such, paying several thousand dollars more for a newer model automobile could represent an investment that prevents an accident and injuries.
+Every year, automakers incorporate new, life-saving technology into the latest vehicles.
+As such, paying several thousand dollars more for a newer model automobile could represent an investment that prevents accidents and injuries.
 It could even save your life.

 There have been leaps and bounds in anti-lock braking systems, electronic stability control systems (ESC), and many more car safety advancements.

-ESC is one of these new technologies that has provided drivers with incredible leaps in safety on the road, preventing oversteer in icy, wet or otherwise adverse conditions as well as when a driver has become too aggressive.
-Oversteer is when the rear wheels of your vehicle are causing the rear of the car to swing out and around to the front, think fish-tailing or even spinning out and doing a 360.
+ESC is one of these new technologies that has provided drivers with incredible leaps in safety on the road, preventing oversteering in icy, wet, or otherwise adverse conditions as well as when a driver has become too aggressive.
+Oversteering is when your vehicle’s rear wheels are causing the rear of the car to swing out and around to the front, think fish-tailing or even spinning out and doing a 360.
 Many single-vehicle crashes can be prevented with these safety features.

 “Electronic stability control” is one of the newest technologies that vehicle shoppers should look for.
 If you can afford a car with ESC, safety experts would recommend that you make the investment.

-This technology will help you stay in control of your vehicle when making an extreme manoeuvre.
-Many accidents happen after the driver tries to avoid an accident, overcorrects and loses control.
+This technology will help you stay in control of your vehicle when making an extreme maneuver.
+Many accidents happen after the driver tries to avoid an accident, overcorrects, and loses control.
 Vehicles often skid off the road, flip over, hit trees, drive into oncoming traffic or suffer other catastrophic results in these situations.

-Slippery roads are perfect conditions for oversteering, and have been the cause for many motor vehicle accidents.
+Slippery roads are perfect conditions for oversteering and have been the cause of many motor vehicle accidents.
 Additional systems can all work in concert with the vehicle’s ESC system, such as:

-Controls for these systems are found in many places, the dash, steering wheel, or other places in the vehicle’s cabin.
+Controls for these systems are found in the dash, steering wheel, or other places in the vehicle’s cabin.

-The Insurance Institute for Highway Safety, or IIHS, in conjunction with the NHTSA, have mandated crash test standards for rollover, front, side and rear impacts, and other situations that cause the loss-of-control of a vehicle.
+The Insurance Institute for Highway Safety, or IIHS, in conjunction with the NHTSA, has mandated crash test standards for rollover, front, side, and rear impacts, and other situations that cause the loss of control of a vehicle.

-It’s reassuring to know that — if someone causes you to get hurt due to negligence, recklessness or unlawful behaviour — you can pursue a personal injury claim for financial restitution and justice.
-However, ESC and other safety features in cars are helping drivers avoid accidents — no matter who is at fault.
+It’s reassuring to know that if someone causes you to get hurt due to negligence, recklessness, or unlawful behavior you can pursue a personal injury claim for financial restitution and justice.
+However, ESC and other safety features in cars are helping drivers avoid accidents no matter who is at fault.
 Maybe one day, if technology gets advanced enough, personal injury claims will be obsolete, but for now, such a future fantasy is beyond our current level of technological capacity.

-If you or a loved one have suffered from an automotive accident, then please call the Kansas City car accident lawyers at Townsend Law.
-Our law firm has been fighting for our clients for years and have the right mix of knowledge and experience to provide sound legal advice on your case.
+If you or a loved one have suffered an automotive accident, please call the Kansas City car accident lawyers at Townsend Law, LLC.
+Our law firm has been fighting for our clients for years and has the right mix of knowledge and experience to provide sound legal advice on your case.

 We offer a free case evaluation to make it easy to get started, allowing you to concentrate on healing while we fight for your financial needs.